johanley/special-relativity-core/README.md

 **Two boosts commute only when they are in the same line.**
-A dogleg pair of boosts is equivalent to a boost plus a rotation (in that order?).
+A corner-boost (two non-collinear boosts) is equivalent to a boost plus a rotation.
 The rotation is absent if the two boosts are along the same axis.
 The (Thomas-Wigner) rotation angle is large when the speeds are high.
 It's never larger than 90 degrees (same as the stick-flattening angle).